Sleeping With The Radio On

 Used correctly, sleep radio stations:

 Usually, music has a positive effect on the brain and the mind.
 However, it’s not always the best way to cure your insomnia problems.
-There are still scientists out there that are researching the question “Is it okay to sleep with the radio on?”
+There are still scientists out there who are researching the question, “Is it okay to sleep with the radio on?”

 Is it okay to sleep with the radio on?